 Audit Committee.
-The Audit Committee met twelve times in 2013.
-Members of this Committee during 2013 were James E. Dalton, Jr., Audit Committee Chairman, Elliot J. Sussman, M.D., Randall C. Stein (through his resignation date of October 2, 2013) and Miles L. Berger, on a temporary basis, as of the resignation of Randall C. Stein.
-Robert F. McCadden was elected to the Board of Trustees and appointed to the Audit Committee in December, 2013.
+The Audit Committee met eleven times in 2014.
+Members of this Committee are James E. Dalton, Jr., who serves as the Audit Committee Chairman, Elliot J. Sussman, M.D. and Robert F. McCadden.

 Our Board of Trustees has determined, in its business judgment, that each member of the Audit Committee qualifies as independent to the applicable SEC rules and regulations and the listing standards of the NYSE and is financially literate and that James E. Dalton, Jr. qualifies as an "audit committee financial expert" under SEC regulations and has accounting or related financial management expertise.